awhipp/etrade-asset-cli/README.md

 # ETrade Asset CLI

 An ETrade CLI tool which is used to help calculate various investment metrics based on current account state.
+This is largely a personal project to get metrics of interest to me, but feel free to use it as you see fit.

 ## Requirements